-The lesson is timeless: just as Maharaj encouraged words that heal and unite, so too can we create an atmosphere of trust and spiritual growth by speaking with intention.
-Whether in satsang, at home, or in any community, the tone we set with our speech shapes the collective spirit.
-The choice is ours—to be a source of light through encouragement or a shadow through careless words.
+The message is timeless.
+Maharaj showed us the power of words that heal and bring people together.
+In the same way, we can create trust and spiritual growth by speaking with care.
+Whether in satsang, at home, or anywhere else, the way we speak shapes the atmosphere around us.
+The choice is ours: to spread light through encouragement or to bring heaviness through careless words.

 Location: BAPS Shri Swaminarayan Mandir, Ahmedabad (https://www.baps.org/Global-Network/India/Ahmedabad.aspx)